BabylonJS/BabylonNative/Documentation/WhenToUseBabylonNative.md

 ## Babylon React Native is probably a good choice for your project!

 Congratulations!
-If you ended up here, then we think Babylon React Native may be a suitable choice for adding 3D to your project.
-There are two main situations when Babylon React Native is a particularly good choice for a
+If you ended up here, then we think Babylon React Native may be a suitable choice for adding Babylon.js to your project.
+There are two main situations when Babylon React Native is a particularly good choice for a project:
-project:

--   When the project is already being built with React Native and wants to add 3D as simply as possible.
+-   When the project is already being built with React Native and wants to add GPU-accelerated rendering as simply as possible.
 -   When the project requires capabilities that aren't typically exposed to Web-like platforms.

-In the former case, if your app is already committed to React Native as a platform, Babylon React Native is one of two options to add 3D to your project using Babylon.js.
+In the former case, if your app is already committed to React Native as a platform, Babylon React Native is one of two options to add rendering to your project using Babylon.js.
 The second of these options is to simply use Babylon.js in a WebView, and there are some advantages to this
 approach: it can sometimes yield better JavaScript performance (on iOS,